IdyllicPeripherals/idyllicperipherals.github.io/_posts/2023-02-14-DIY Dye Sub Attempt #1.md

 ###  First Serious Attempt at Getting Perfect Alignment

-I’ve casted a silicone Jig to help hold keycaps in place.
+I’ve casted a silicone jig to help hold keycaps in place.
 I’m hoping this will help me stay organised during the Dye-Sublimation process.

 I’ve manually created an alignment tool out of paper which will help me align images to the centre of the keycap.
 At the moment the process is slow and labour intensive; I hope to find a better solution in the future.